S4M8/money-map/README.md

-# 🗺️ Money Map: Your Personal Finance Adventure! 🗺️
+# 🗺️ Money Map 🗺️

 Welcome to Money Map, the fun and easy way to navigate your financial world! 🧭 Track your income, manage your expenses, and chart a course to financial freedom.
-Let's make budgeting an adventure! 🚀

 ## ✨ Key Features

 -   **📊 Interactive Dashboard:** Get a clear, at-a-glance view of your financial landscape.